 Yet from time to time, there are cards that are streamed on boxing betting sites.
-When those times come, you’ll want a reliable online boxing betting site to stream the fights.
+When those times come, you’ll want a reliable old or even new betting site to stream the fights.
 Here are three that we recommend.

 - William Hill – Live Betting TV

 - 888Sport – Wide range of sports streaming

 - Betfred – Easy menu for live streaming